 There are dozens – if not hundreds – of web sites that offer information about how to come up with ideas for blog posts.
 They list tips like “Use insights gathered from or related to a popular movie or TV show” or “Write a how-to post based on your expertise.”

-Some of my clients have similar problems to each other.
+Some of our clients have similar problems to each other.
 Some have recurring problems.
-I’ve written blog posts based on some of the recurring problems my clients have experienced.
-For instance – my recent Get Your Bloggers on the Same Page with a Style Guide blog post was inspired by issues I saw my clients having as they collected posts from a variety of staff within their companies.
+We’ve written blog posts based on some of the recurring problems our clients have experienced.
+For instance, Updating Your Business Plan: Three Key Factors to Focus On was inspired by issues we saw clients having as they struggled with pivoting businesses and changes in the marketplace.

-Sometimes I see a problem with a business’ website.
-Sometimes I see the same problem happening on lots of websites and I think to myself “Why do businesses keep doing this?”
-Frequently, I turn my frustrations into a blog post.
-For example – my blog post Restaurant Websites – 5 Key Ingredients resulted from repeated frustrations I and my husband experienced when trying to look up information on restaurant websites in order to take out-of-town visitors to dinner.
+Sometimes we see a problem with a business’ website.
+Sometimes we see the same problem happening on lots of websites and think “Why do businesses keep doing this?”
+Frequently, we turn our frustrations into a blog post.
+For example, For Event Promoters: A simple fix to prevent wasted time and energy resulted from repeated frustrations we’ve experienced when trying to find entrance fees and opening times for events around the city.

-Whether it’s something that surprises me, blows my mind, or outrages me, I often turn my strong reaction into a helpful blog post.
-One example is my blog post What is LinkedIn Telling Your Connections about You, which was inspired by me receiving a notification that one of my connections was quoted in an article that was actually quite negative about him.
+Whether it’s something that surprises us, blows our mind, or outrages us, we often turn our strong reaction into a helpful blog post.
+One example is the blog post Why Did You Do That?, which was inspired by something our daughter did during one of her hockey games.

 Recurring Questions from Students

-I lead online workshops for small businesses, freelancers, and creative writers.
-When I notice that students are asking the same questions in each workshop, I realize that it’s time to write a blog post on the topic.
-A good example of this is my blog post Scheduling Media Posts to Increase Your Reach, which resulted from students telling me they didn’t have time to keep logging onto their social media profiles to post at all hours of the day.
+We’ve led online workshops for small businesses, freelancers, and creative writers.
+When we notice that students are asking the same questions in each workshop, we realize that it’s time to write a blog post on the topic.
+A good example of this is our blog post Permission to Write that Horrible First Draft, which resulted from students telling me they didn’t have time to keep logging onto their social media profiles to post at all hours of the day.

-When I Just Can’t Find a Story About Topic X
+When We Just Can’t Find a Story About Topic X

-Let’s say I’m curious about a subject and want to read more about it.
-Or, I’m leading one of my online workshops and would love to point to some published article about a subject.
-What happens if I can’t find a story on the topic?
-I write it myself as a blog post.
-For instance, my post on How Copy Editing and Branding Go Hand-in-Hand resulted from my search for information about ways copy editors contribute to establishing brand identity for businesses.
-When I couldn’t find any previously published articles linking the two, I realized I had to write it myself.
+Let’s say we’re curious about a subject and want to read more about it.
+Or, we’re leading one of our workshops and would love to point to some published article about a subject.
+What happens if we can’t find a story on the topic?
+We write it ourselves and turn it into a blog post.
+For instance, 5 Essential Things Your Pitch Deck Should Say about You resulted from our search for an article that didn’t simply talk about formatting issues in pitch decks.